8 Tips to Better Manage Employee Time Off During the Holiday Season

 6. Establish Blackout Periods

 A word of warning: Use this strategy sparingly.
 If you black out too many days in a holiday season, you’ll likely have disgruntled employees on your hands.
-Identify the days you absolutely need your full staff for, and offer flexibility on the other days.
+Identify the days you absolutely need your full staff and offer flexibility on the other days.

 7. Shut Down